kdotzlaw/kdotzlaw.github.io/README.md

 Markdown is better than a word processor because formatting is fast and easy.
 Markdown's syntax allows formatting to be done without clicking different buttons.

 **Why can't I run Jekyll?**
-Jekyll requires Ruby so make sure you have at least Ruby 2.50 installed.
+Jekyll requires Ruby to run so make sure you have at least Ruby 2.50 installed.
 You can check your version of Ruby by opening the command prompt
-(for Windows, search 'cmd' in the Start menu) and typing **ruby -v**).
+(for Windows, search 'cmd' in the Start menu) and typing `ruby -v`.
 If your version of Ruby is too low, uninstall it using the **Add or Remove Programs** functionality on your computer.
 Now you can install the newest version of Ruby found [**here**](https://rubyinstaller.org/downloads/).